From summer heatwaves to winter flooding, wildfires to hurricanes – the impacts of climate breakdown can no longer be ignored.

 To win a Green New Deal we need:

 People power: a large, diverse, vocal and active base of public support

 Political power: a critical mass of supportive politicians.

 We know that winning a Green New Deal will be harder under a hostile government.
 But we don’t have time to wait around.
 By focusing on building a powerful base of support, we set the stage for the Green New Deal to be won as quickly as possible.

 Here’s how we’ll do it:

-Build a network of local Green New Deal Hubs in every town and city that win community support and put pressure on our political representatives
+Build a powerful movement of young people in every town and city that win community support and put pressure on our political representatives

 Come together for actions that spread our message and demonstrate the scale of our support Tell a powerful story that brings the Green New Deal to life and inspires people to action